KapilRamlall/Bitonic/README.md

 # Notes on outcome

 In my attempt to set up a virtual cluster for computing tasks, I made several efforts, totaling nine, to get it up and running.
-Unfortunately, success was elusive, achieved only once in the early stages of my endeavor.
+Unfortunately, success was elusive, and I only had the cluster running on my third attempt.

 On the third try, after multiple adjustments to configurations, the cluster finally came online.
-However, it wasn't smooth sailing.
-Unexpectedly, the nodes, essential for distributing tasks, encountered issues connecting to the Slurm scheduler.
+The cluster worked for a while which is when I took my screenshots of vagrant status.
+Unexpectedly, the nodes encountered issues connecting to the Slurm scheduler.
 This left them idle, rendering the cluster ineffective.

 In an effort to salvage the situation, I ran the Bitonic Sort program with optimization flags on the head node.
 While it did run successfully, it took 899 milliseconds to complete.
 Through this experience, I gained insights into the significance of optimization flags such as "-Ofast" and "mpic++" in enhancing program performance.
 These flags, when used appropriately, can significantly improve the efficiency of computational tasks.
 Attempting to rectify the node connectivity issue, I tried to redo the project.
 Unfortunately, this led to the notorious permission error that proved troublesome to resolve, despite my efforts to troubleshoot it.